Your Guide To Kalbarri Skywalk (And Other Nearby Sites!)

 How far is Kalbarri from the Skywalk?

 It takes about 30 minutes to drive from the town of Kalbarri to the Skywalk.
-The roads are paved and are fine for 2wds.
+The roads are paved and it is fine for 2wds to access.

 Is there caravan parking at Kalbarri Skywalk?